Scilab, Another Free Math Alternative

 load.
 I found that Scilab wasn't very fast at rendering images that were

 perhaps 300 x 300 or so in size.
 Scilab can, however, export a graph in a few

 standard graphics formats.
 It can export a graph as a GIF file, a postscript

 (ps) file, or a PPM file.

-The image at the right is another mesh, but with an added z-axis
+The image above is another mesh, but with an added z-axis

 correlated color map.
 User selected or generated color maps are used for